SJ429/PythonIntro/README.md

   Greatest Increase in Profits: Feb-2012 ($1926159)
   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   -------------------------

 ## PyPoll

-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.
+A small, rural town modernize its vote counting process.

-A set of poll data called election_data.csv.
+Election
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Create a Python script that analyzes the votes and calculates each of the following:
+Analyzed the votes and calculated the following:

   * The total number of votes cast
   * A complete list of candidates who received votes
   * The percentage of votes each candidate won
   * The total number of votes each candidate won
   * The winner of the election based on popular vote.

-'''
+Text'''
   Election Results
   -------------------------
   Total Votes: 3521001